The ribbon category of representations of a crossed module: Introduction

+This new class of Hopf algebras opens up the search for ribbon invariants defined via representations of crossed modules of finite groups (\cite{Turaev}, chapter I, theorem 2.5, \cite{Ohtsuki} theorem 4.5. page 72).
+Ribbon invariants are especially interesting because it has been shown that they lead to invariants of 3-manifolds (\cite{Ohtsuki} chapter 8 for example), as 3-manifolds are obtained via surgery along ribbons.
+In the last section, we discuss some more properties of the category $\mM(\xX)$, or equivalently, the Hopf algebra $D(\xX)$.
+In view of finding quantum invariants of $3\mhyphen$manifolds, we prove that $\mM(\xX)$ is actually a ribbon category, and give explicit values for the ribbon invariant we get via Rechetikhin-Turaev\rq{}s theorem \cite{Turaev} in section \ref{LastSect}.

-This work fully translates the foundations of finite dimensional representations of a given finite crossed module of groups into a theory of finite dimensional modules over an explicit Hopf algebra, with emphasis on the character theory and the notion of character table.
+This work fully translates the foundations of finite dimensional representations of a given finite crossed module of groups into a theory of finite dimensional modules over an explicit Hopf algebra.
+This work also gives a detailed description of the behaviour of any Hopf algebra of the form $D(\xX)$ for some crossed module of finite groups $\xX$.
+This class of quasi-triangular Hopf algebras indexed by crossed modules of finite groups most notably includes the group algebra of any finite group, its dual algebra, as well as the Drinfeld quantum double of a finite group, among others.

-The next step in the study of finite dimensional representations of finite crossed modules of groups would be to determine the extent of its applications.
-It is a good example of premodular category, of fusion and ribbon category.
+The next step in the study of finite dimensional representations of crossed modules of finite groups would be to determine the extent of its applications.
+It is a good example of premodular category (see \cite{B}), of fusion, and of ribbon category.
 Its applications in quantum topology has yet to be studied more extensively, especially in conformal field theory where it may have a place as the generalization of the Drinfeld quantum double.
-As the Drinfeld quantum double exists for more than just finite groups, it might also be interesting to see what is the right generalization and which of the results still hold when we try generalizing to other kinds of Drinfeld doubles.
-Moreover the notions of crossed modules are well defined in a semi-abelian context (\cite{Janelidze}), the same approach might lead to results to some extents depending on which crossed modules we look at.
-A starting point might be to look at representation of crossed module of Lie algebras, which should naturally lead to representations of crossed module of finite dimensional Hopf algebras over $\cC$, considering the Cartier-Gabriel classification (\cite{Cart}).